drBenway/pixi-vn-wiki/start/assets-management.md

 To load and manipulate assets (images, gifs, videos...) you will need to use `Assets`. `Assets` is a class with many features and comes from the PixiJS library, if you want more information read [here](https://pixijs.com/8.x/guides/components/assets).

-In all Pixi’VN functions you can directly use the image URL without having to worry about uploading and manipulating the image with `Assets`.
+In all Pixi’VN functions you can directly use the image URL, even if not yet defined in `Assets`.

 ```ts
 let alien1 = await showImage("alien", "https://pixijs.com/assets/eggHead.png");
 ```

-This method works and keeps only the strictly necessary assets in memory, but it has some disadvantages:
+This method has some cons:

 - refer to an asset directly with a URL, where that asset must be renamed/moved to another folder or replaced with another asset (which has another URL), the old saves will not work anymore and in several places in the code you will have to write a URL which is usually very long.
 - Each [step](/start/labels.md) where one or more assets are loaded will require some time (even if small) to execute.